Qing-Lu/torch/Home.md

 Welcome to the torch7 wiki!

+Please look at our [cheatsheet](https://github.com/torch/torch7/wiki/Cheatsheet) for a quick overview.

 # Installation
 ### OSX or Ubuntu
 There is an easy script that installs torch7 and all its dependencies on OSX or Ubuntu.
 Please have a look at [this ezinstall page](https://github.com/torch/ezinstall)